ONSdigital/dp/MODULES.md

 Assuming all is well:
 - The dependencies should resolve successfully
 - The unit tests should pass
 - The `go.mod` && `go.sum` files should be updated to include the dependencies of your project.
-It should looking something like:
+It should look something
+ like:

     ```
     module github.com/ONSdigital/dp-recipe-api